 From Egypt, I would have seen only the seabed of the area called Fury Shoals.
 Beautiful coral reefs off the resort Wadi Lahmy Azur, where our little band was housed.

 I'm sorting my photos ...
 I released my brand new fisheye lens, the Tokina 10-17, and its brand new mini-dome.

-Thanks to these additions, I brought back different images from the ones I usually do while diving.
-As a preview, I'm not proud to show you, here, my first picture mid-air half-water! ! !
+Thanks to these additions, I brought back images different from what I usually do when diving.
+As a foretaste, I'm proud to show you, here, my first half air half water picture !!!

 I really enjoyed the philosophy of this trip-dive, focused on photography.
 The non-divers do not realize well, but under water, nothing is more pleasant than to be in a homogeneous team, evolving on the same tempo, with the same desires.

-So I found myself with people who love as much as I do long, quiet, contemplative dives, where you can wander at will to adjust the settings of your device ...
-In short, happiness! ! !
-And then, back on the boat, we exchange tips and tricks, we see the pictures of others, we glean ideas ...
-It makes progress!
+So I found myself with people who like as much as I do long, quiet, contemplative dives, where you can dawdle as you please to adjust the settings of your camera...
+In short, happiness!!!
+And then, back on the boat, we exchange tips and tricks, we see each other's photos, we glean ideas...
+It makes you progress!

 I will come back very soon to tell you the rest of this little Egyptian experience, and, above all, to show you some pictures of the incredible underwater landscapes of Hamata ...